What Conditions does CST address?

 • And Many Other Conditions

-Is there any condition for which CST shouldn't be used?
+WhAre there any conditions for which CST should not be used?

 Conditions where a variation and/or slight increase in intracranial pressure would cause instability.
 Acute aneurysm, cerebral hemorrhage or other pre-existing severe bleeding disorders are examples of conditions that could be affected by small intracranial pressure changes.